-- 1) Enhancing the efficiency of the national family planning program with its various components (public and private sectors) and its ability to respond to the increasing demand for quality services, - 2) The slight decline in overall marriage rates from 10.3 per thousand population in 2016 to 9.6 per thousand in 2017 and the limited change in overall divorce rates from 2.1 per thousand population to about 2.2 per thousand population during the year 2016-2017, - 3) Economic and living conditions that followed the implementation of economic reform program and its consequences on families, despite the decline in the unemployment levels and the continuation of the support programs for the needy and marginalized groups, - 4) The increasing messages indicating the seriousness of the demographic situation and the negative effects of accelerating population growth, especially at the high-level political leadership.
+1) Enhancing the efficiency of the national family planning program with its various components (public & private sectors) and its ability to respond to the increasing demand for quality services,

+- 2) The slight decline in overall marriage rates from 10.3 per thousand population in 2016 to 9.6 per thousand in 2017 and the limited change in overall divorce rates from 2.1 per thousand population to about 2.2 per thousand population during the year 2016-2017, - 3) Economic and living conditions that followed the implementation of economic reform program and its consequences on families, despite the decline in the unemployment levels and the continuation of the support programs for the needy and marginalized groups, - 4) The increasing messages indicating the seriousness of the demographic situation and the negative effects of the accelerated population growth, at the high-level political leadership.

-The study results attest the need to focus on the importance of continued support and activation of the population and family planning programs in the areas Upper Egypt to work on reducing fertility levels, but on the other hand, the estimated indicators point to the need for attention to both Cairo and Alexandria governorates which have shown an increase in fertility levels, as well as to the governorates of Behira and Ismailia which have shown a decreasing pace in fertility levels' decline.
+The study results attest the need to focus on the importance of continued support to the population and family planning programs in Upper Egypt to work on reducing fertility levels.
+Also, the indicators point to the need for attention to both Cairo and Alexandria governorates with an increase in fertility levels, as well as to the governorates of Behira and Ismailia with a decreasing pace in fertility levels.

-The decline in fertility levels in 2018 contributed to the decline in the rate of natural increase for this year to about 1.87% while population growth rate for the same period was about 1.88%, which represents a qualitative leap in the study of Egypt's population and development situation, considering that the economic growth rate achieved in the recent period amounted to about 5.6% (almost three times the population growth rate).
+The decline in fertility levels in 2018 contributed to the decline in the rate of natural increase for this year to about 1.87%13 while population growth rate for the same period was about 1.88%, which represents a qualitative leap in the study of Egypt's population and development situation.
+Taking into consideration the economic growth rate achieved recently is about 5.6% (near three times the population growth rate- Figure 9), it opens the door towards improving the living standards and the quality of life of citizens, especially if the current programs succeeded in maintaining the prevailing rates concerning the relationship between population and economic growth rates